Skip to content

 function algorithm(n: number): void {

-let a = 1; // +0 (trick 1)
+let a = 1; // +0 (Technique 1)

-a = a + n; // +0 (trick 1)
+a = a + n; // +0 (Technique 1)

-// +n (technique 2)
+// +n (Technique 2)

 for (let i = 0; i < 5 * n + 1; i++) {